 DRW has multiple funding sources.
 The number of priorities, how they are chosen, and how much money the funder provides varies with each funding source.
 The important thing to remember is that not all priorities are available under each funding source and the funding level available for a given priority will vary with each funding source.
 For DRW to provide advocacy services there must be a match between an individual’s eligibility for a funding source and the priorities under that fund.
 Also funding from the appropriate fund must be available.
 Additionally, DRW will look at the potential legal and factual support for the case.
 These are factors considered in the case acceptance process.
 See the funding sources for DRW's priorities.

-DRW is now in the second year of a four year planning cycle running from 2011 to 2014.
+DRW is now in the final year of a multi-year plan running from 2011 to 2015.
 See the current priorities.